 introduce the audit team;

-explain the purpose of the audit;

-explain the audit objectives, scope and criteria (this will help keep the audit on track);
+explain the purpose, objectives, scope and criteria (this will help keep the audit on track);

-provide a short summary of how the audit activities will be undertaken (e.g., sampling of objective evidence which will form the basis of the findings, audit report prepared) and proposed an audit timetable;
+outline how audit activities will be undertaken (e.g., sampling of objective evidence, preparation of the audit report) and the proposed audit timetable;

-ensure that access to appropriate personnel and resources are available for the audit team; and
+confirm the availability of required personnel and resources are available for the audit team; and

-provide opportunity for the auditee to ask questions.
+provide the auditee with an opportunity to ask questions.

 Collecting audit evidence / audit findings

-A sampling approach is often undertaken during an audit to demonstrate by way of objective evidence that the auditee has systems and processes in place to show conformance with the audit criteria.
-This may include:
+A sampling approach is often undertaken during an audit to demonstrate the auditee has effective systems and processes in place to met the audit criteria.
+This may include, but is not limited to:

-Document verification – The documentation referred to by the applicant in the compliance matrix and supporting documentation should be verified.
-For example, it should be:
+Document verification – Reviewing documents referenced in the compliance matrix and supporting material to confirm they are:

-Complete - all expected content is contained in the document.
+Complete - all expected content is included.

-Correct - the content conforms to other reliable sources such as standards and regulations.
+Correct - the content aligns with applicable standards and regulations.

-Consistent - the document is consistent in itself and with related documents.
+Consistent - the document is consistent with related documents.

 Current - the content is up to date and version control maintained.

-Records – Records such as minutes of meetings, audit reports, student feedback, monitoring programs, measurement processes and statistical reports should be reviewed as applicable to demonstrate conformance with relevant audit criteria.
+Records – Reviewing records such as minutes of meetings, audit reports, student feedback, monitoring and measurement data should be reviewed as applicable to demonstrate conformance with relevant audit criteria.

-Interviews – Interviews are an important way to collect information by allowing the interviewee to explain or clarify their operations, however this information needs to be verified with supporting information such as observations and records.
+Interviews – Conducting interviews to clarify their operations and practices, with information verified through observation and documented evidence.

-Observing training delivery – Where possible, the instructor’s delivery, the interaction between instructor and students, and student assessments should be observed.
+Observation of training delivery – Where possible, observing the instructor’s delivery, instructor-student interaction, and student assessments.

-Data Summaries – Analysis of data often provides a useful mechanism to confirm that procedures are being followed and key items being reported to management.
+Data Summaries – Analysing data to confirm that procedures are being followed and key information is reported to management.

-Once evidence has been assessed and compliance with requirements determined, auditors should document their findings which will form the basis to compile the audit report.
+Audit findings should be documented once evidence has been assessed and compliance with the audit criteria determined.
+These findings will form the basis of the audit report.

 Closing meeting

-A closing meeting should be held at the end of the audit to:
+A closing meeting should be held at the conclusion of the audit to:

-provide a general indication of the preliminary audit findings.
+Present an overview of the preliminary audit findings.
 It is important that the auditor indicates that findings are preliminary and that the final conclusions could be subject to change once all evidence is fully considered;

-provide a briefing on any items needing immediate attention;
+highlight any areas that may need immediate attention;

 request any further information or clarification in order to finalize audit findings; and

-inform the applicant that they will be able to comment on the draft audit findings and the corrective action plan.
+advise the auditee of the next steos, including their opportunity to comment on the draft audit report and corrective action plan.

 STAGE 3 – POST-AUDIT